Instruction at Belk Library

 Library instruction team

-To set up a session, please use our instruction session request form or contact Patrick Rudd with the desired date, time and class content.
+To set up a session, please contact Patrick Rudd with the desired date, time and class content.
 He will assign a location and a teaching librarian, who will contact you to discuss details of the class assignment.

 Reserving library labs

 See “Reserve library labs” on the policies page for more information.